 The practice organised and delivered services to meet patients' needs.
 It took account of patient needs and preferences.
 The practice understood the needs of its patient population and tailored services in response to those needs.
-For example, they carried out occupational health assessments at employers' premises.
+For example, they had introduced a non-surgical liposuction procedure as a result of a number of patients raising concerns about weight management.